AndrzejKo/task-mgmt-system/README.md

 2. Used Task<IActionResult> as return type for GET endpoint in order to have better control of HTTP response type.
 3. Used `ProducesResponseType` in order to get better response description in Swagger UI.
 4. Used dotnet new gitignore
-5. Used Task directly in POST endpoint for simplicity.
-Could be replaced by DTO (mapping to Task needed).
-6. For status update got inspiration from https://stackoverflow.com/a/31519167.
-Using PATCH.
-Returning updated Task object.
-7. Added `MaxLength` attributes for Task props in order to avoid VARCHAR(MAX) in generated tabele.
+5. Added `MaxLength` attributes for Task props in order to avoid VARCHAR(MAX) in generated tabele.
-8.
+6.